abhilashlr/rfcs/text/0000-ember-new-lang.md

 ## Summary

-This RFC introduces the `--language` flag as an option for `ember new` and `ember init` within Ember-CLI.
+This RFC introduces the `--lang` flag as an option for `ember new` and `ember init` within Ember-CLI.
 If used with a valid language code, the flag will set the `lang` attribute on the `<html>` element at the new application's `app/index.html` entry point.
 Assigned correctly, `lang` attribute defines the base human language of an element or a document in a way that can be programmatically understood by assistive technology.

 ## Motivation

+The overall motivation for this RFC is the belief that new ember apps should not immediately fail legal conformance requirements as they pertain to digital accessibility.

-The overall motivation for this RFC is Ember's commitment to ensuring that new applications 'accessible-by-default.'
-It offers a partial resolution to one of the issues documented in the framework's [longstanding list of Technical Accessibility Issues for New Ember Apps](https://github.com/emberjs/rfcs/issues/595) -- specifically, *“Missing default language declaration”* (Section 4).
-It has been developed within the Ember.js Accessibility Strike Team with the objective of helping to ensure that Ember applications achieve [WCAG Success Criterion 3.1.1: Language of Page](https://www.w3.org/WAI/WCAG21/Understanding/language-of-page.html) from the moment they are created.
-For users of screen-reading assistive technogology, the impact of having a properly assigned `lang` attribute is immense:
+The solution presented in this RFC offers the first stage of a resolution to one of the issues documented in the framework's [long-standing list of Technical Accessibility Issues for New Ember Apps](https://github.com/emberjs/rfcs/issues/595) -- specifically, *“Missing default language declaration”* (Section 4).

+The  has been developed within the Ember.js Accessibility Strike Team with the objective of helping to ensure that Ember applications achieve [WCAG Success Criterion 3.1.1: Language of Page](https://www.w3.org/WAI/WCAG21/Understanding/language-of-page.html) from the moment they are created.
+For users of screen-reading assistive technology, the impact of having a properly assigned `lang` attribute is important:

 > Both assistive technologies and conventional user agents can render text more accurately when the language of the Web page is identified.
 Screen readers can load the correct pronunciation rules.
 Visual browsers can display characters and scripts correctly.
 Media players can show captions correctly. **As a result, users with disabilities will be better able to understand the content.**
 >